Skip to content

 A Hurricane Season Unlike any Other

-“Last year (2020) hurricane season started bright and early and it was just one after another.
+“Last year (2020), hurricane season started bright and early, and it was just one after another.
 It felt like a never-ending series of hurricane monitoring,” Vatier claimed.

 Laura was a Category 4 storm when it reached land on August 27th.
-It brought wind speeds as high as 150mph, storm surges that reached 15 feet, and up to 10 inches of rain.
+It brought wind speeds as high as 150mph, storm surges that got 15 feet, and up to 10 inches of rain.
 The storm knocked out power to more than 900,000 homes, caused $19 billion of damage, and claimed 26 lives.

-A display of Baron data shows Hurricane Laura as it makes landfall in Louisiana
+A display of Baron data shows Hurricane Laura as it makes landfall in Louisiana.

 As Laura moved closer to land, Baron’s data helped Team Rubicon realize they needed to shift their response from a flooding event to a wind event.
 They positioned a road clearance team in Lafayette, LA, located just outside the forecasted storm surge area and safe from dangerous winds.

-A Team Rubicon volunteer works on a damaged home in Lousiana
+Team Rubicon volunteer works on a damaged home in Lousiana

 The Hurricane Laura relief efforts were extended to help homeowners impacted by Hurricane Delta.
 Crews stayed on the ground until November 30th.
-In total, Team Rubicon volunteers helped work on 599 homes, cleared 12 roads, and helped more than 1200 people in the wake of the two hurricanes.
+Team Rubicon volunteers helped work on 599 homes, cleared 12 roads, and helped more than 1200 people in the wake of the two hurricanes.

 Team Rubicon Summary